 Ewoks have a reputation of having plenty of people who regard them as a race of scrappys for the following two reasons:

 Preventing what would have been an awesome rebellion by Chewie's people.
-So much for watching them tear the arms off Stormtroopers (originally, the plan was to liberate Kashyyyk but they chose Endor and the Ewoks instead, because Lucas wanted the Empire defeated by primitives & the Wookies weren't primitive enough) So yeah, Lucas himself is responsible for most fan grievances in the Star Wars universe.
+So much for watching them tear the arms off Stormtroopers (originally, the plan was to liberate Kashyyyk but they chose Endor and the Ewoks instead, because Lucas wanted the Empire defeated by primitives and the Wookies weren't primitive enough).
+So yeah, Lucas himself is responsible for most fan grievances in the Star Wars universe.

-Padmé Amidala, mostly for the Romantic Plot Tumor but also for how in Episode 3, she became a lot weaker than she was in Episodes 1 an 2.
+Padmé Amidala, mostly for the Romantic Plot Tumor but also for how in Episode III, she became a lot weaker than she was in Episodes I and II.
 On theforce.net, there's even a "Defenders of the A/P Love Story" thread.

 Anakin Skywalker in the prequels.
 Pretty disliked in the fandom either for being a whiny, poorly-acted kid in the first prequel, and for being a Wangsty, poorly-acted adult in the second twoprequels who just happened to contribute to said Romantic Plot Tumor.
 Most of his hate, however, comes from allegations of ruining the characterization of his future self Darth Vader, who otherwise seemed like (and might still be) an awesomely stoic and incredibly sinister megalomaniacal Badass.